 MCD faculty members and staff are committed to equipping our students for ministries.
 Besides the Thais, full-time faculty includes missionaries from Germany, South Korea, and the United States.
 As a team, we use our various cultural, theological, denominational, and ministerial backgrounds to strengthen our learning community.

-In the 2016 academic year, MCD has 99 students (56 BA students and 43 MA students).
+In the 2020 academic year, MCD has 101 students (59 BA students, 25 MA students and 17 M.Div. students).
 They represent various nations (e.g., Thailand, Myanmar, Bhutan, and South Korea), ethnicities (e.g., Chin, Hmong, Karen, Kachin, Lisu, Lahu, and Northern, Northeastern, Southern, and Central Thai), and denominations (e.g., Presbyterian, Baptist, and Independent Churches).
 This great diversity

 1. Bachelor of Arts in Christian Theology (B.A. in Christian Theology) A 4-year program which is accredited by the Higher Education Commission, Ministry of Education of Thailand.